vbookshelf/Offline-Photo-Scrubber/README.md

 - Device Footprints: The exact smartphone model, camera serial numbers, and software used.
 - Timestamps: The exact second, minute, and date the photo was taken.

-This app scrubs out metadata from png and jpg images.
+This app strips hidden metadata from JPG and PNG images.
+Use it to remove personally identifiable information before uploading photos to public forums (like GitHub), embedding them in presentations, or sharing with business associates.
+If you work from home, you don't want online clients knowing exactly where you live.

 ## Features